prashg1/Excel-Power-BI-Project/README.md

 ```
 ### 2) Import Data to SQL Server
 - Right-click on Human_Resources > Tasks > Import Data
 - Use import wizard to import HR Data.csv to hr table.
-Watch this at https://www.youtube.com/watch?v=4yn7iUJnJtE
 - Verify that the import worked:

 ``` SQL